ottonello/CarND-Vehicle-Detection/writeup_template.md

 I also tried extracting images from the Udacity datasets from (https://github.com/udacity/self-driving-car/tree/master/annotations).
 I did this automatically by getting the car rects for the car dataset, and doing a sliding search window for parts that don't overlap with any of the car rects.
 This is done in the `udacityDatasetExtraction` folder.
+Then the cars are resized to 64x64.
+I used the second dataset, since it tags occluded cars which I wanted to avoid in this case.

+These are a couple samples:

 <img src="./examples/udacity_car_sample.png" alt="Drawing" width="300" height="300"/>
 <img src="./examples/udacity_notcar_sample.png" alt="Drawing" width="300" height="300"/>

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.